Sheffield United - Tottenham: How to watch, stream, start time, odds

 Team news

-Blades are unlikely to have Oliver McBurnie, while Sander Berge, Jack O’Connell, and Jack Robinson are all out.
-Enda Stevens and George Baldock should be good to go.
+Blades don’t have Oliver McBurnie, while Sander Berge, Jack O’Connell, and Jack Robinson are all out.
+Enda Stevens returns and starts while George Baldock is good to go off the bench.

-Spurs are still without Giovani Lo Celso and have slight hopes of getting Steven Bergwijn back in the fold.
+Spurs are still without Giovani Lo Celso but get Steven Bergwijn back in the fold as a starter alongside Harry Kane and Heung-min Son.

 Odds and ends (full odds provided by our partner, PointsBet)